tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ## Connected App Requirements

-Because we're using APIs you'll need to set up two connected apps in your org if you want to be able to use both the Headless and Connect APIs:
+Because we're using APIs you'll need to set up two Connected Apps in your org if you want to be able to use both the Headless and Connect APIs:

 - Postman_OCI
 - Postman_OCI_ConnectApi

+Using the Headless APIs (such as for loading inventory levels) requires setting up a JSON Web Token.
+Check the course activity around Headless APIs for details.

 You will need to obtain some values from your Connected App in order to establish connectivity (see: [Variables](./#Variables))

 ## Authentication Approach

-Authentication is generally handled one of three ways:
+Authentication is generally handled in three ways:

-1. Logging in as an Administrator (often used in the request chain's outset for lookup operations to preserve reusability across orgs) (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
+1. Logging in as an Administrator (often used at request chain outset for lookup operations to preserve reusability across orgs) (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
 2. Logging in as a 'known good' Buyer (aka Contact under Account with a User).
 Please note that all three must be set up and this is commonly _not_ going to be the case with a System Administrator account. (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
-3. Establishing oAuth 2.0 *once per folder* and then having subsequent requests set to Bearer Token in the "Authorization" tab (see [ oAuth 2.0 is set once in each folder](./#oauth-20-is-set-once-per-folder-where-needed)
+3. Establishing oAuth 2.0 *once per folder* and then having subsequent requests set to Bearer Token in the *Authorization* tab (see [ oAuth 2.0 is set once in each folder](./#oauth-20-is-set-once-per-folder-where-needed)

 ### Logging in as an Administrator or Buyer